 When are the ARC group meeting dates?

 ARC group meetings will be held at a nominated academy where representatives will either dial into a conference call or attend in person to meet.
-The dates and times of these meetings are listed below:

 ARC group meeting minutes: